 One concern I have is whether the existing paint is oil or water based.
 Water based paint doesn’t go well over oil based paint.
 To test, dip a cotton ball in some alcohol, and try to rub off the paint with it.
 If some paint comes off, it’s water based.
 You can safely use water based paint, of any finish.
 If no color comes off, it’s oil based.
 Either use an oil based paint of your desired finish, or apply a bonding primer first.

-Flat paint tends to take subsequent coats pretty easily.
+Flat paint tends to take subsequent coats pretty easily, regardless of sheen.
 I typically find the color to be a bigger problem than the finish.
 Covering a neutral color tends not to be bad.
 Covering non-neutral colors is more difficult.
 Red and yellow are always hard to cover.
 Loud colors tend to be difficult to cover, and so do very dark colors.

 I get painting a room black.
 I went through that phase where I wanted a room black too.
-Whoever ended up painting that room after me didn’t like me very much.
+But whoever ended up painting that room after me didn’t like me very much.

 The trick when you have to cover a tough color, whether it’s flat or another finish, is to get some Kilz primer, and get it tinted close to the color of your topcoat.
-The hardware store may say they can’t tint it quite as dark, or get a perfect match.
-That’s OK.
+The store where you buy it may say they can’t tint it quite as dark, or get a perfect match.
+Tell them you’re OK with it not being a perfect match.
 The primer’s job is to seal out the old coat and make it easier to cover.
 The tint helps it do a better job of covering.
 I once had to paint a pink bathroom, and it took five coats.
 Had I known the tinted primer trick, I would have gotten it done in two or three.
+The primer gets it close, then the topcoat gets you the color you want.

 Of course, primer is flat.
 So any time you paint semi gloss paint over primer, you’re painting semi gloss over flat.